 Our policy is to warrant all shipped products against defects in materials and workmanship for up to two years by replacing failed parts.
-We also provide a three-year manufacturer's warranty covering implant failure by providing a functionally-equivalent replacement implant.
+We also provide a three-year manufacturer's warranty covering implant failure by providing a functionally equivalent replacement implant.
 Accruals for product warranties are estimated based on historical warranty experience and current product performance trends and are recorded at the time revenue is recognized as a component of cost of sales.
 The warranty liabilities are reduced by material and labor costs used to replace parts over the warranty period in the periods in which the costs are incurred.
 We periodically assess the adequacy of our recorded warranty liabilities and adjust the amounts as necessary.
-The warranty liabilities are included in accrued expenses in the consolidated balance sheets and amount to \$50,000 at December 31, 2022.
+The warranty liabilities are included in accrued expenses in the consolidated balance sheets was \$0 as of December 31, 2023 and \$50,000 as of December 31, 2022, respectively.